Aileen Plunket

-Aileen Sibell Mary Plunket (née Guinness; 1904–1999) was an Anglo-Irish society hostess.
+Aileen Sibell Mary Plunket (née Guinness; 16 May 1904 – 31 March 1999) was an Anglo-Irish society hostess.
 She was one of the "Guinness Golden Girls" who were icons in the 1920s, along with her sisters Maureen and Oonagh.

 Life

-Plunket was one of three daughters of Ernest Guinness and Marie Clothilde Russell (1880–1953).
-She was part of the rich and well-connected Guinness family.
-As a girl she lived at Glenmaroon in Chapelizod near Dublin.
-Her father lavished money on his daughters but his primary interest was in his business.
+Plunket was one of three daughters of Hon.
+Ernest Guinness and Marie Clothilde Russell (1873–1953).
+She was part of the rich and well-connected Guinness family – the eldest of the grandchildren of Lord Iveagh.
+As a girl, she lived at Glenmaroon in Chapelizod near Dublin.
+Her father lavished money on his daughters, but his primary interest was in his business.